mgorav/CqrsWithCDC/README.md

 A debit card withdrawl operation is stored in debit_card table.
 Once the transaciton is successfully committed in the debit_card table, using Debezium's & Kafka connect the CDC is moved to Kafka.
 Once the message arrive in Kafka topic, using Spring Cloud Stream Stream Listener, an entry in made to money_withdrawl table.
 This table is used to create mini statement (query)

-**_NOTE_** For sake of simplicity same DB is used but as can be seen - "a command to perform debit operation" is separated from mini statemen.
+**_NOTE_** For sake of simplicity same DB is used but as can be seen - "a command to perform debit operation" is separated from mini statement.

 Following picture shows architecture of this application: